adityam/filter/vim-README.md

 or a file only if its contents have changed.
 To check if the contents have changed, it writes each snippet to a different file and stores the md5 sum of that snippet.
 As a result, the working directory gets cluttered with lot of temporary files.
-To avoid this clutter, write the temporary files to an a different directory using the `directory` key.
+To avoid this clutter, write the temporary files to a different directory using the `directory` key.
 For example,

     \definevimtyping[...]